Medical School Engagement Program

 The endocrinology pipeline is facing significant challenges.

 Since 2010, there has been a 78% increase in the number of fellowship positions, while the number of U.S. MD medical school graduates applying to endocrinology has fallen by 4%.
-This July, fewer than one-third of first-year endocrine fellows will have attended a U.S. medical school.
-If our field is to thrive, we need more of our students to become our colleagues.
+Fewer than one-third of first-year endocrine fellows are graduates of U.S. medical schools.
+To ensure the continued growth of our field, we must encourage more of our students to pursue careers in endocrinology.

 Download infographic